 Robots Have Anxiety Too – Joel Ganucheau

-Explore the world of robotics through art and hands-on activities this summer and fall!
-Robo Art will feature a variety of artworks from around the globe that explore the relationship of art and science and the importance of imagination in designing automated machines.
+Explore the world of robotics through art and hands-on activities at the i.d.e.a.
+Museum!
+Robo Art features a variety of artworks from around the globe that explore the relationship of art and science and the importance of imagination in designing automated machines.

 This exhibition is scheduled for Thursday, July 1, 2021 – Sunday, Jan.
 2, 2022.